 Please see our website for details on our adoption process, and feel free to email with any questions about the process or about the pet you're interested in.

-Home visits required and dog adoptions do require structural fencing.
+Home visits required and dog adoptions often do require structural fencing.
+(We make decisions regarding the fencing requirement on a dog-by-dog basis, according to the dog's exercise needs and energy level.)
 Stafford SPCA does not condone the exclusive use of invisible fencing.
 We reserve the right to deny placement of puppies and kittens into homes with children under 5 years old.

 If you can't adopt, please sponsor me!